ghga-de/ghga-metadata-schema/docs/schema_markdown/Condition.md

 ### Own

  * [Condition➞name](Condition_name.md)  <sub>1..1</sub>
-     * Description: The name for an entity.
+     * Description: The name of this Condition.
      * Range: [String](types/String.md)
  * [Condition➞description](Condition_description.md)  <sub>1..1</sub>
-     * Description: Description of an entity.
+     * Description: A concise description of the applied Condition.
      * Range: [String](types/String.md)
  * [Condition➞disease_or_healthy](Condition_disease_or_healthy.md)  <sub>1..1</sub>
-     * Description: Whether a condition corresponds to a disease or a healthy state.
+     * Description: Whether a Condition corresponds to a disease or a healthy state.
      * Range: [DiseaseOrHealthyEnum](DiseaseOrHealthyEnum.md)
  * [Condition➞case_control_status](Condition_case_control_status.md)  <sub>1..1</sub>
-     * Description: Whether a condition corresponds to a treatment or a control.
+     * Description: Whether a Condition corresponds to a treatment or a control.
      * Range: [CaseControlStatusEnum](CaseControlStatusEnum.md)
  * [Condition➞mutant_or_wildtype](Condition_mutant_or_wildtype.md)  <sub>1..1</sub>
-     * Description: Whether a condition corresponds to a mutant or a wildtype.
+     * Description: Whether a Condition corresponds to a mutant or a wildtype.
      * Range: [MutantOrWildtypeEnum](MutantOrWildtypeEnum.md)
  * [Condition➞study](Condition_study.md)  <sub>1..1</sub>
-     * Description: The study associated with an entity.
+     * Description: The Study associated with this Condition.
      * Range: [Study](Study.md)

 ### Mixed in from IdentifiedByAliasMixin: